-If you need to add more depth to your strategy, consider using a strategy framework such as the Balanced Scorecard or McKinsey's Strategic Horizons.
-Read this guide to help you decide which framework is right for you.
+If you need to add more depth to your strategy, consider using a strategic planning framework such as the Balanced Scorecard or McKinsey's Strategic Horizons.

-Whichever framework you choose, though, be sure to keep things as simple as possible.
-(All of the frameworks in our guide pass this test with flying colors!).
+However, whichever strategic framework you choose, simplicity should remain your top priority.
+All of the frameworks in our guide pass this test with flying colors!

-The next step of our strategy implementation process is where you will start creating your plan.
+The next step of our strategy implementation process is where you start creating your roadmap to success.

 But assuming you're using a framework similar to the one above, here's how we'd suggest approaching the creation of your implementation plan with your key stakeholders:

-1. Bring together your management team: Gather the leaders of the organization (founders, CEO, directors, etc.) to agree on your vision.
-You might do this in one workshop, but have them engaged with it regularly.
+1. Bring together your management team: Gather the leaders of your organization (founders, CEO, directors, etc.) to agree on your vision.
+You might do this in one workshop but have them engaged with it regularly.
 Have them read this article to keep everyone on the same page.

-2. At the same workshop, start to write down the values that the organization holds.
-They’re crucial for your company’s culture, so go through this post to make the process smoother.
+2. Define values: At the same workshop, write down the values that the organization holds.
+They’re crucial for your company’s culture, so go through this article to make the process smoother.

-3. Finally (same workshop still), write down 3 or 4 Strategic Focus Areas the team thinks they need to be addressed in order to reach the vision.
+3. Align on strategic priorities: Finally (same workshop still), write down 3 or 4 Strategic Focus Areas the team thinks need to be addressed to reach the vision.

-4. Co-create objectives with your teams: Take your basic framework back to your team(s) and have them independently input ideas for strategic objectives under each Focus Area.
+4. Co-create objectives with your teams: Take your basic framework back to your team(s) and have them independently input ideas for strategic goals and objectives under each Focus Area.
 You must involve them in the planning process and give them a voice.
 This will ensure buy-in and motivation to implement your business strategies.